 Research has demonstrated the critical role teachers play in student success.
 Our goal is to ensure our candidates possess the knowledge, skills, and abilities to create equitable learning environments that foster success for all children.
 We are committed to developing high-quality educators who serve their communities and promote equity and social responsibility.
 GVSU's Education faculty and staff are dedicated to supporting your learning and growth throughout the program so you can realize your goal of becoming a highly skilled teacher.

 Undergraduate Program Options

-Our three undergraduate programs offer a balance of the broad knowledge, thinking, and exploration found in the liberal arts, combined with extensive opportunities to interact and engage with Pre-K through 12th grade schools.
+GVSU's undergraduate Education programs offer a balance of the broad knowledge, thinking, and exploration found in the liberal arts, combined with extensive opportunities to interact and engage with students from Birth through 12th grade.
 As a future teacher, you will learn and practice teaching through diverse field experiences in real classrooms.
 Choose a major that ignites your passion for teaching.